Back to blog

 Cursor: What It Does Well and Where It Struggles

-Cursor is a VS Code fork with AI integrated at every layer.
+Cursor is an AI editor, a VS Code fork with AI integrated at every layer.
 It is not a plugin or extension sitting on top of your editor.
 The AI is the editor, which is why the experience feels seamless compared to most ai coding assistants bolted onto existing workflows.

 Strengths That Keep You in Flow

 The inline completions are fast and accurate.
 Tab-to-accept with ghost text previews, visual diff overlays before you commit a change, and Composer mode for touching multiple files at once.
-For quick feature work where you are bouncing between three or four files, Cursor inline suggestions feel like the ai agent is reading your mind.
-You type a function signature and it fills in the implementation before you finish thinking about it.
+This ai assistance is surfaced right where you type, so for quick feature work where you are bouncing between three or four files, it feels like the ai agent is reading your mind.

 Cursor's approach to code review and refactoring within a single session is also strong.
-You can highlight a block of code, ask it to refactor for performance, and see the diff overlay before accepting.
-For targeted coding tasks like renaming variables across a module, extracting utility functions, or converting callback patterns to async/await, Cursor handles these cleanly because the scope is contained.
+You can highlight a block of code, ask it to refactor for performance, and see the diff overlay before accepting, which keeps code quality high.
+For targeted coding tasks like renaming variables across a module or extracting utility functions, Cursor handles these cleanly because the scope is contained.

 Where It Falls Short

 The context window becomes a real constraint on large monorepos.
-When your codebase has hundreds of interconnected modules, Cursor starts losing the thread.
-You end up manually pinning files to context, which defeats some of the magic that makes it feel effortless on smaller projects.
+When your codebase has hundreds of interconnected modules, Cursor starts losing the thread, and you end up manually pinning files to context, which defeats some of the magic that makes it feel effortless on smaller projects.

 The bigger limitation is the lock-in.
 If you use Neovim, JetBrains, or anything other than VS Code, Cursor simply does not exist for you.
 There is no CLI, no API surface, no way to bring it into your existing toolchain.
-You adopt Cursor environment or you do not use it at all.
-For software development teams with diverse editor preferences, this is a non-trivial constraint.
+You adopt the Cursor environment or you do not use it at all.

-Agent mode, which is Cursor's attempt at multi-step autonomous coding tasks, is improving but still feels like a feature catching up to the marketing.
-For targeted, single-session edits it is excellent.
-For longer autonomous workflows that require reasoning about system architecture, dependency graphs, or cross-cutting concerns, it remains inconsistent.
+Agent mode, Cursor's attempt at multi-step autonomous coding tasks, is improving but still feels like it is catching up.
+For targeted, single-session edits it is excellent, but for longer autonomous workflows that require reasoning about system architecture or cross-cutting concerns, it remains inconsistent.
 This is the gap where Claude Code's ai agent architecture genuinely outperforms.

 Feature-by-Feature Comparison